Create data sources

 |---|---|

 | Name | Enter the name of the data source.
-Please use a meaningful name for easy lookup and management. |
+Use a meaningful name for easy lookup and management. |

-| Connection | Choose the access mode for the data source.
+| Connection | Choose how NineData connects to the data source.

 |

-| Access Method | Choose the access mode for Mobile Cloud instances.
-Support accessing by Instance ID or Host.
+| Access Method | Select how to locate the cloud vendor instance: by Instance ID or by Host.

 |

-| Authentication DB | When the data source is MongoDB, it is necessary to input and specify the authentication database for the current user. |
+| Authentication DB | Required when the data source is MongoDB.
+Specify the authentication database for the current user. |

 | DB Account | Username of the data source. |